duvenaud/learn-discrete/readme.md

     - [Evolution Strategies as a Scalable Alternative to Reinforcement Learning](https://arxiv.org/abs/1703.03864)

 - **Adversarial training**
-    - [https://arxiv.org/abs/1511.05644](https://arxiv.org/abs/1511.05644) - One surprisingly effective hack for training discrete random variables is to let them be continuous, and have a discriminator check if they're discrete.
+    - [Adversarial Autoencoders](https://arxiv.org/abs/1511.05644) - One surprisingly effective hack for training discrete random variables is to let them be continuous, and have a discriminator check if they're discrete.
     - [Adversarially Regularized Autoencoders for Generating Discrete Structures](https://arxiv.org/abs/1706.04223)

 - **Bayesian nonparametrics** - models of infinitely-large discrete objects.